About the James Webb Space Telescope

 The Canadian Space Agency (CSA) has provided the Webb Telescope with the Near-Infrared Imager and Slitless Spectrograph (NIRISS) scientific instrument and the Fine Guidance Sensor (FGS).

-Thanks to the CSA's contribution, Canadian scientists are guaranteed observation time on the Webb Telescope and will be among the first to benefit from Webb's powerful instruments.
+Thanks to the CSA's contribution, Canadian scientists are guaranteed observation time on the Webb Telescope and are among the first to benefit from Webb's powerful instruments.

 How Webb works

 Webb uses infrared light, which cannot be perceived by the human eye, to study every phase in cosmic history.

 The telescope's four scientific instruments are specifically designed to capture infrared light, and are able to peer through cosmic dust to study colder or very distant objects.

 There are many kinds of light all around us: the rainbow of light we can see, and several other types – like X-rays, infrared, microwaves, radio waves – that are not visible to the human eye.